-No board remuneration is proposed for the year 2015.
-The shareholders, at the Annual General Assembly held on 30 October 2014, approved the payment of Board of Directors' remuneration of USD 428 thousand relating to 2014.
+No board remuneration is proposed for the year 2016.
+The shareholders, at the Annual General Assembly held on 8 December 2015, approved the payment of Board of Directors' remuneration of USD 365 thousand relating to the year ended 30 June 2015 which has been expensed in the year 2016.

-29. ZAKAH
+29 ZAKAH

-In accordance with the Articles of Association, the Bank is not required to collect or pay Zakah on behalf of its shareholders or its off-balance sheet equity accounts holders and during the period ended 30 June 2015 and the prior period, the Bank did not pay Zakah on behalf of its shareholders.
+In accordance with the Articles of Association, the Bank is not required to collect or pay Zakah on behalf of its shareholders or its off-balance sheet equity accounts holders and during the year ended 30 June 2016 and the prior period, the Bank did not pay Zakah on behalf of its shareholders.
 Accordingly, statement of sources and users of Zakah Fund is not presented in the financial statements.
 However, the Bank is required to calculate and notify individual shareholders of their pro-rata share of Zakah on each share held in the Bank.
 Zakah payable by the shareholders is computed by the Bank based on the method prescribed by the Bank's Shari'a Supervisory Board.
-Zakah payable by the shareholders in respect of each share for the year ended 30 June 2015 is US cents 0.316 for every share held (2014: US cents 0.79 for every share held).
+Zakah payable by the shareholders in respect of each share for the year ended 30 June 2016 is US cents 0.262 for every share held (2015: US cents 0.316 for every share held).
 Investors should be aware that the ultimate responsibility of calculating and paying the Zakah due on them is their sole responsibility.

-30. EARNINGS PROHIBITED BY SHARI'A
+30 EARNINGS PROHIBITED BY SHARI'A

 The Group is committed to avoid recognising any income generated from non-Islamic sources.
 Accordingly, all non-Islamic income is credited to a charity account where the Group uses these funds for charitable means.
-There were no earnings from non-Islamic sources during the year.
-(2014: nil).
-However, one of the investment projects of the Group in the United Kingdom received interest income of approximately USD 11 thousand on its funds during the year 2015, which was disbursed to charity during the year.
+There were no earnings from non-Islamic sources during the year (2015: nil).

-31. SHARI'A SUPERVISORY BOARD
+SHARI'A SUPERVISORY BOARD